mthh/smoomapy/README.md

                         disc_func="jenks", output="GeoDataFrame")
 ```

-The long part of the computation is done during the initialization of `SmoothStewart` instance (i.e. actually computing potentials)
+The long part of the computation is done during the initialization of `SmoothStewart` instance
+(i.e. actually computing potentials).
-Some convenience methods allows to tweak and re-ewport the few last steps :
+Some convenience methods allows to tweak and re-export the few last steps :

 **_Allow to quickly redraw polygons with a new discretization
 (or with new interpolation functionnality)_**